 Transnationalization has become a regional phenomenon as more and more migration emanates from the Mixteca.
 Such towns as Ticuani and El Ganado have become legendary as harbingers of the future.
 Townsfolk are saturated from birth with talk and images and evidence of life en el norte.
 This talk travels.
 Indeed, Ambal, a New York resident from nearby Xochihuehuctlán, Guerrero, which began sending migrants to the United States only eight or ten years ago, told me that he took his video camera to Ticuani’s feast of the patron saint in January in order to record “Xochi’s future.”
 Meanwhile, parts of New York become more “Mexicanized” every day.
 El Gordo of Tortillera Piaxtla made perhaps the most trenchant comment on the future of Mexicans in New York City.
 In ten years, he predicts, you’ll see a taco stand on every corner.

-Robert Smith has studied Mexican communities for four years and is a doctoral candidate at Columbia University.
+ABOUT THE AUTHOR Robert Smith has studied Mexican communities for four years and is a doctoral candidate at Columbia University.